jilliandanielle/playground-may-2021/README.md

                 'body': json.dumps('CSV to DynamoDB Success!')
             }
 - Click **Deploy**
-- Configure test event (upper right)
+- Click **Test**
+- Navigate to the Test tab
     - Event Template-Search 's3 put' (this shows the structure for the test)
-    - Event name - "csv test"
+    - Event name - "playgroundcsvtest"
     - Look for the S3 bucket
         - change bucket name to {name of bucket}
         - change object key to {name of file}
     - Create
-    - Check the logs
-- We can know look at CloudWatch to check the logs.
+    - Test again

 5. Triggering the Lambda with a S3 upload.
 - First let's code some code to read through the rows and print the items out so we can see it in the logs.